azaan-mahmood/opto-sim/README.md

 ```bash
 pip install -r requirements.txt
 ```
-## Licensing
+## Licensing and Usage
-🚫 This code is for demonstration and review purposes only.
+🚫 This simulator is intended for demonstration and research purposes only.
+Please contact me for permission before using in personal research/projects or commercial projects.

-Please **do not use or integrate** this code into other projects — personal or commercial — without explicit permission.
+## Contact ##
-You’re welcome to view the code, suggest improvements, or discuss it.
+- Feel free to reach out via GitHub issues or messages if you’re curious about the project, want to collaborate.